Ahanmr/GRID/docs/_sources/ch1_started/installation.rst.txt

     python3 -m pip install photo_grid

-If you see no error during the installation, you should be good to go.
+After finishing this step, you should be good to go.
 Otherwise, check what dependencies you miss or report any issue to the `GitHub repository <https://github.com/Poissonfish/GRID/issues>`_ .